Genie Builder 1.0 quick start

 2. Build the UI: create the UI with the necessary components to interact with your code.

 3. Implement the logic: write the reactive code that will make the UI interactive.
+This code uses the Stipple API.

 4. Deploy the app: deploy on JuliaHub in one click or deploy to your infrastructure with a Docker container.